BISMILA-HIR RAHMA-NIR RAHIM

 How should the Sabbath be kept?

-Just imagine to spend the entire day, the last day, (the seventh) of the week, the best day, in total dedication to Allah!
+Just imagine spending the entire day, the last day (the seventh) of the week, the best day, in total dedication to Allah!
 To spend the day in worship and praise to Allah and to be with those who worship Allah, in fellowship and encouragement of one another.
-To set aside all business and worldly affairs, all distractions, to take the family to worship Allah and to spend time with each other perhaps in a quiet walk in nature.
+To set aside all business and worldly affairs, all distractions, take the family to worship Allah and spend time with each other, perhaps in a quiet walk in nature.
 Truly this is a blessing few realize.
 Would this not include loving Allah with all the heart?

-Keeping the Sabbath each week, reminds all believers that Allah is the Creator of this earth and all things therein.
-Keeping the Seventh Day of the week as Allah directed it keeps ever in mind that fact that we did not come from apes or evolution, but from the Creator of heaven and earth!
+Keeping the Sabbath each week reminds all believers that Allah is the Creator of this earth and everything therein.
+Keeping the Seventh Day of the week as Allah directed keeps ever in mind that we did not come from apes or evolution, but the Creator of heaven and earth!

 Lastly, these people are followers of Isa al-Masih (Christ the Messiah).
-The Honored Qur’an has very positive statements to make of those who follow Isa al-Masih (Christ the Messiah
+Therefore, the Honored Qur’an has very positive statements to make of those who follow Isa al-Masih (Christ the Messiah.

 ‘Behold!
 Allah said: “O Jesus!
 I will take thee and raise thee to Myself and clear thee (of the falsehoods) of those who blaspheme; I will make those who follow thee superior to those who reject faith, to the Day of Resurrection: Then shall ye all return unto me, and I will judge between you of the matters wherein ye dispute.’
 Sura 3:55 Aal-E-Imran

-The reader is invited befriend a Seventh Day Adventist and learn more about this special portion of the Book which it refers to in the Honored Qur’an!
-You too will see that we are brothers.
+The reader is invited to befriend a Seventh Day Adventist and learn more about this special portion of the Book, which it refers to in the Honored Qur’an!
+You, too, will see that we are brothers.

 Texts Copied from DivineIslam’s Qur’an Viewer software v2.913

-Bible texts taken from the King James Version
+Bible texts are taken from the King James Version